microsoft/ignite-learning-paths-training-aiml/aiml40/README.md

 2. Using [Azure Automated ML](https://docs.microsoft.com/azure/machine-learning/concept-automated-ml?wt.mc_id=msignitethetour2019-github-aiml40) to build a text classifier almost with no code
 3. Using [Azure Machine Learning Service](https://azure.microsoft.com/services/machine-learning-service/?wt.mc_id=msignitethetour2019-github-aiml40) to train an Aspect-Based Sentiment Analysis model.

+>  💡 **IMPORTANT: You must run through all instructions and demos before going on stage to deliver this content**.
+The demos take a long time to run and process - therefore be conscious that preparation time for this session is key to success.
+Each section should be run so you gain an ID that you can substituted into the notebooks when on stage rather than waiting for experiments to finish (the session is not long enough to run a single experiment)

 ## Starting Fast

 If you want to start right away, you can deploy all required resources via Azure Template.